qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

 By doing this, we'll update our sources and install Qtum on our raspberry Box, which can act now as a staking server/node.

+## Changing default password

+This option is recommended for security reasons, the default password on the pi is well known, it's highly recommended to change it upon first login.

+To change just type: `passwd`

+The prompt will ask you to write and repeat the new password to confirm.

+## Protecting access with a basic firewall

+Well, our raspberry is only for staking, there's no need to have all those ports open, let's close everything we don't need and only allow access to necesary services.

+First, let's install UFW (uncomplicated firewall) which is an easy-to-use interface for iptables

+`sudo apt install ufw`

+Once this is installed, we proceed with access permissions, we will define which ports will be accessible.
+Let's check first what's open:

+`sudo ufw status` This should show something like this:

+`Status: active`

+`To               Action      From`

+`--               ------      ----`

+`22               ALLOW       Anywhere`

+#### Ok so it's time to start closing down access, type the following:

+`sudo ufw default deny incoming`

+`sudo ufw allow 3888/tcp`

+`sudo ufw allow 3889/tcp`

+Here we've defined the basics, closing down everything except port 3888 and 3889 which are used by Qtum to function.

+If you're using SSH, it's recommended to only allow access from local network.

+`sudo ufw allow from 196.168.0.0/24 to any port 22`

 ## Launching Qtum daemon

 All we need to do to launch the Qtum daemon is type: